 Book Tickets for Huayna Picchu with KONDOR PATH TOURS

-We only recommend products and services we trust. 🙂 When doing the guided hikes, the tour companies provide accommodation.
+We only recommend products and services we trust.
+When doing the guided hikes, the tour companies provide accommodation.
 For the Machu Picchu two-day hike, it was a three-star hotel in Aguas Calientes.
-For longer treks, it is camping sites and lodgments along the trail.
+For longer treks, there are camping sites and lodgings along the trail.